IBM-Cloud/terraform-provider-ibm/website/docs/d/container_cluster_worker.html.markdown

 The following arguments are supported:

 * `worker_id` - (Required, string) The ID of the worker node attached to the cluster.
-* `org_guid` - (Optional, string) The GUID for the IBM Cloud organization that the cluster is associated with.
+* `org_guid` - (Deprecated, string) The GUID for the IBM Cloud organization that the cluster is associated with.
 You can retrieve the value from the `ibm_org` data source or by running the `ibmcloud iam orgs --guid` command in the [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started).
-* `space_guid` - (Optional, string) The GUID for the IBM Cloud space that the cluster is associated with.
+* `space_guid` - (Deprecated, string) The GUID for the IBM Cloud space that the cluster is associated with.
 You can retrieve the value from the `ibm_space` data source or by running the `ibmcloud iam space <space-name> --guid` command in the IBM Cloud CLI.
-* `account_guid` - (Optional, string) The GUID for the IBM Cloud account that the cluster is associated with.
+* `account_guid` - (Deprecated, string) The GUID for the IBM Cloud account that the cluster is associated with.
 You can retrieve the value from the `ibm_account` data source or by running the `ibmcloud iam accounts` command in the IBM Cloud CLI.
-* `region` - (Optional, string) The region where the worker is provisioned.
+* `region` - (Deprecated, string) The region where the worker is provisioned.
 If the region is not specified it will be defaulted to provider region(IC_REGION/IBMCLOUD_REGION).
 To get the list of supported regions please access this [link](https://containers.bluemix.net/v1/regions) and use the alias.
 * `resource_group_id` - (Optional, string) The ID of the resource group.
 You can retrieve the value from data source `ibm_resource_group`.
 If not provided defaults to default resource group.

 ## Attribute Reference